bastibe/transplant/README.md

 TODO
 ----

+- implement a way to send numeric matrices.
 - Implement _transplant_ servers in Julia and PyPy.
 - Implement _transplant_ clients in Python, Julia, PyPy and Matlab.
 - Implement `import` message for non-Matlabs.